"Land is the basis for all independence. Land is the basis for freedom, justice & equality - El Hajj Malcolm X

 Part 1: Islamic Gift Economy Certificate Course

-Based on classical Islamic scholarhsip and contemporary economic thought.
-Topics include Islamic economics, types of Islamic contracts, fard kifayah, maslaha, al-iqtisad, tadbir al manzil, establishing awqaf, justice and magnanimity in transactions,
+Based on classical scholarhsip and contemporary economics.
+Topics include Islamic economy, Islamic contracts, fard kifayah, maslaha, al-iqtisad, tadbir al manzil, establishing awqaf, justice and magnanimity in transactions,

 and socio-legal strategies for reviving mu'amalah.